bradgranath2/DeGoogYourself/README.md

 # Test

 **This is nearly impossible to do without fucking up the backups you just made.
-It at all posible, use a differnt sim.**
+If at all posible, use a differnt sim.**

 If a working build is found (There is no "Else" here, if there's no build, you fucked up the step where you acquire a compatible device):